-In May 2022, the Board, on the recommendation of the Corporate Governance Committee, approved an award of 3,000 RSUs under the CBRSUP to each non-management director.
-One third of the RSUs awarded vested on grant and a further one third will vest on each of April 15, 2023 and April 15, 2024.
+The Board, on the recommendation of the Corporate Governance Committee, approved an award effective May 4, 2023 of 3,000 RSUs under the CBRSUP to each then serving non-management director.
+One third of the RSUs awarded vested on grant and a further one third will vest on each of April 15, 2024 and April 15, 2025.
 The award was deemed appropriate after a review of the total compensation paid to the directors of the Corporation's peer group companies.
+Ms. McAuley was awarded 3,000 RSUs upon joining the Board on May 31, 2023, half of which will vest on each of April 15, 2024 and April 15, 2025.